interlay/interbtc-spec/btcrelay-spec/docs/source/spec/data-model.rst

 The BTC-Relay, as opposed to Bitcoin SPV clients, only stores a subset of information contained in block headers and does not store transactions.
 Specifically, only data that is absolutely necessary to perform correct verification of block headers and transaction inclusion is stored.

+Note that the structs used to represent bitcoin transactions and blocks is slightly different from the :ref:`bitcoin-data-model`.
+For example, no ``tx_in count`` is required, since this information is implicitly stored in the vector of inputs.

 Types
 ~~~~~